tomerfiliba-org/reedsolomon/README.rst

 .. code:: sh

-    python setup.py install --cythonize  # if cython >= 3.0.0b2 is already installed
+    # if cython >= 3.0.0b2 is already installed:
+    python setup.py install --cythonize
+    # or if cython is not installed:
-    pip install --editable .[cythonize] --install-option="--cythonize" --verbose  # if cython is not installed
+    pip install --upgrade --editable .[cythonize] --install-option="--cythonize" --verbose

 or with pep517 ``build`` tool: